hfoffani/hypolambda/README.md

 A small functional programming language for .NET.

+Its syntax is based on Python but whitespaces are ignored.
+Everything is an expression.
 The language runtime is embeddable, its AST is accesible and it compiles to portable pcode.
+There's an REPL you can play with and the project includes lots of unit tests.

+### Why? ###

+Though I do not recommend using it to develop full applications it's very appropiate as a template or customization language for a .NET application.

+HL has a very small footprint which lets you embed it in any kind of .NET project including mobile ones.

 ### Example ###